 The road safety evaluation fund is open to all road safety partners and organisations (both public and professional associations), registered charities and university departments across Scotland.
 Private commercial enterprise, Community Interest Companies and not for profit businesses will be considered for funding providing that it can be demonstrated that the schemes or initiatives proposed are for charitable activity and for the public benefit and meet the road safety evaluation fund criteria.

 The criteria for a successful application are as follows:

-- the road safety initiative must be running for a period of 2 years or longer
+- The road safety initiatives must be running for a period of 2 years or longer.

-- the road safety initiative should support Scotland’s Road Safety Framework’s commitments and have developed approaches, knowledge or learning around Road Safety
+- The road safety initiative should support Scotland’s Road Safety and have developed approaches, knowledge or learning around road safety.

-- the proposal should include a clear programme and timetable for evaluation containing the achievement of the project objectives and broader impact
+- The proposal should include a clear programme and timetable.

 Funding will not be issued where:

 - The application is deemed to have a clear profit motive.

 - Applications are of a party political nature or likely to be in breach of laws relating to equality and opportunity.

 Transport Scotland will assess the evaluation funding applications and will provide an initial indication to the overall strength in relation to the specified criteria before the applications are fully assessed and agreed by the Operational Partnership Group (OPG) and finally approved by the Strategic Partnership Board (SPB).